BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

 ## Projects

+### 0. Framework (Subfolder: `Framework`)

+A basic framework to evaluate and play chess games, providing a foundation for the subsequent chess bot projects.
+This framework includes a abstract `ChessBot` class which can be extended to implement different chess bots, as well as a `GameManager` class to manage game state and interactions between bots.
+It also includes a GUI based `HumanPlayer` class to allow human players to play against the chess bot.
+The framework also provides a `Tournament` class to run a all vs all tournament between different chess bots.

 ### 1. HandcraftedChessBot (Subfolder: `HandcraftedChessBot`)

 A traditional chess bot that relies on handcrafted evaluation functions, search algorithms, and optimization techniques without the use of machine learning.
 This project focuses on the fundamentals of chess bot design, including move generation, board evaluation, and search strategies like alpha-beta pruning and iterative deepening.